Zero-shot Emergent Robotic Behaviors using World Models

 (1) Unseen Composite Trajectories

 To successfully perform this task, our system was able to construct composite skill trajectories dynamically at test time: first use the stick to move the cube away from obstacles, then lift the cube using the gripper.
+No version of this full sequence existed in training; it was reasoned into existence at inference time.

 Figure 1a.
 World model-grounded planning composes unseen skill-switching strategies under constraints.